stephencdevaney/TTU_CS5375_Computer_Systems_Organization_and_Architecture_Projects/Project1_Cache_Simulator/README.md

  * FALL 2022
  * Orginal Simulator By Yong Chen Modified by Stephen Devaney */

-README FOR CACHESIM.C VERSION ONLY (SINGLE LEVEL VERSION)

 ## Requirements:
 To compile this project a C compiler is required.
 One can be found at https://www.mingw-w64.org/downloads/